heru-himawan-tl/fdaf-application-example/README.md

 ## HOWTO Compile & Run

-Since this experiment uses shell script, this guide assumes that you are with a GNU/Linux-based operating system that already have a MySQL server or a MariaDB server installed and running on it, an OpenJDK 8 or newer installed on it, and Apache Maven version 3.6 or later installed on it.
+This guide assumes that you will be working with a laptop, PC, or server with GNU/Linux-based operating system installed on it, that already have a MySQL server or a MariaDB server installed and running on it, an OpenJDK 8 or newer installed on it, and Apache Maven version 3.6 or later installed on it.

 ### Compile For & Run Under Apache TomEE Plume